-Now more than ever, a strong, highly respected clinical documentation improvement (CDI) program can make a difference in achieving the goals of RAC audits, ARRA/HITECH, and other important initiatives aimed at improving the quality of healthcare.
+A strong clinical documentation integrity (CDI) program makes a difference in achieving the goals of RAC audits, ARRA/HITECH, and other important initiatives to improve the quality of healthcare.
 In response to industry demand, the Commission on Certification for Health Informatics and Information Management (CCHIIM) developed the CDIP credential.

-Candidates who would like to sit for the CDIP exam must meet one of the eligibility requirements below:
+To sit for the CDIP exam, candidates must meet one of these eligibility requirements:

 Our alliance with Artifact Health lets coding and CDI professionals using Artifact’s time-saving mobile app access over 100 AHIMA compliant query templates for inpatient, outpatient, and pediatric settings.
 Artifact makes it simple for physicians to respond quickly and compliantly to coding and CDI queries from their smartphone or computer.